+A full exam and patient history are vital to effectively diagnosing juvenile arthritis.
 While lab tests and imaging can sometimes help diagnose juvenile idiopathic arthritis (JIA), a physical examination and thorough patient history are the most valuable tools in identifying this disease.
 According to a new literature review from the Journal of the American Academy of Orthopaedic Surgeons (JAAOS), the rate of false positives in laboratory evaluations and imaging studies meant to screen for juvenile arthritis makes their value limited.

 Juvenile idiopathic arthritis (formerly known as juvenile rheumatoid arthritis) is an autoimmune disease that affects nearly 300,000 children in the United States under the age of 18.
 The cause is not known, and it does not appear to be genetic, although some family members may suffer from other autoimmune disorders.

 Depending on the type of JIA, these symptoms can vary quite a bit.
-In fact, some young patients may not suffer any of these symptoms, but have a swollen joint that is discovered after another incident such as an injury.
+In fact, some young patients may not suffer any of these symptoms, but have a swollen joint that is discovered after another incident, such as an injury.

 "Also, there is no lab test that can conclusively diagnose rheumatic disease - you have to rule out other common diagnoses.
 That is why a full physical exam is important, as well as a detailed patient history that will reveal other symptoms.
-If the patient has one swollen joint, the other joints should be examined because the diagnoses could be very different based on what is found in that exam."
+If the patient has one swollen joint, the other joints should be examined because the diagnoses could be entirely unique based on what is found in that exam."

 Review details and findings: